National rail operator

 The Netherlands is tailor-made for rail travel.
 The country benefits from a very efficient rail network with punctual trains running at regular intervals on all routes.
-All major Dutch cities can be reached in a train ride of 3 hrs or less from both Amsterdam and Rotterdam.
-There is just one domestic high-speed service, namely the 117-km stretch from Amsterdam to Breda which makes just 2 stops along the way (at Schiphol Airport and Rotterdam).
+All major Dutch cities can be reached in a train ride of three hours or less from either Amsterdam or Rotterdam.
+There is just one domestic high-speed service, namely the 117-km stretch from Amsterdam to Breda which makes just two stops along the way (at Schiphol Airport and Rotterdam).
 There is a useful night train network linking principal cities in the Netherlands.

-Eurostar is gearing up to launch a new direct service to the Netherlands in late 2017.
-Trains will run from London to Rotterdam, Schiphol Airport and Amsterdam.
+Eurostar is gearing up to launch a new direct service to the Netherlands in April 2018.
+Trains will run from London to Rotterdam and Amsterdam.
 But there’s no need to wait till then to visit a country renowned for its tulips, windmills and laid-back lifestyle.
-London to Amsterdam takes less than 5 hrs by train, with just one easy change along the way at Brussels Midi station.
+London to Amsterdam takes less than five hours by train, with just one easy change along the way at Brussels Midi station.